What do Dracula and The Devil Wears Prada have in common?

 When Stoker asked his employer of almost 20 years what he thought of Dracula, Irving replied, “Dreadful!”
 He refused to star in a theatrical adaptation.

-Barbara Belford speculates that Irving felt it beneath his dignity to act in a play written by an employee.
+Belford thinks that Irving felt it beneath his dignity to act in a play written by an employee.

 Stoker and Irving’s relationship, however, appears more complicated than that.
 Did Irving just see an unflattering portrait of himself in the novel?
 Or was it something else?
 Certain members of The Irving Society believe that Stoker might have been privy to a very dark secret about Irving.
 (See “The Ripper and The Lyceum” in First Knight, their Society journal.)